elderwang9527/snapshot4substrate/README.md

 5
 ![](images/2021-07-19-18-03-23.png)
-Execute: node snapshot.js > balances.log, wait a moment and manually Ctrl + C to end the command and get the file as shown in the figure.
+Execute: node snapshot.js > balances.log, wait a moment and get the file as shown in the figure.
 You can read all accounts' balance on that now.

 The above data is easy to read.
-But if you need to restart a chain, delete / 1000000000000000 from step 4-d and paste the resulting data into customspec.json.
+But if you need to restart a chain, annotate the line 465 and unannotate the line 466.
+Then put the data you got to the customSpec.json.
+Then you can restart a chain by that file.

 ***